Robert Purvis: Political life

 In 1833, Purvis helped abolitionist William Lloyd Garrison establish the American Anti-Slavery Society in Philadelphia and signed its "Declaration of Sentiments".
 Living for nearly the rest of the 19th century, Purvis was the last surviving member of the society.
 That same year, he helped establish the Library Company of Colored People, modeled after the Library Company of Philadelphia, a subscription organization.
 With Garrison's support, in 1834, Purvis traveled to Britain to meet leading abolitionists.

 In 1838, he drafted the "Appeal of Forty Thousand Citizens Threatened with Disfranchisement", which urged the repeal of a new state constitutional amendment disfranchising free African Americans.
 There were widespread tensions and fears among whites following Nat Turner's slave rebellion of 1831 in Virginia.
 Although Pennsylvania was a free state that had abolished slavery, state legislators persisted in passing this amendment to restrict free blacks' political rights.
 Free men of color in Pennsylvania did not regain suffrage until after the ratification of the Fifteenth Amendment in 1870, following the Civil War.

 From 1845 to 1850, Purvis served as president of the Pennsylvania Anti-Slavery Society, a biracial organization.
 As a supporter of the Underground Railroad, Purvis served as chairman of the General Vigilance Committee from 1852 to 1857, which gave direct aid to fugitive slaves.
 According to his records, Purvis estimated that from 1831 to 1861, he helped one slave per day achieve freedom, aiding a total of more than 9,000 slaves to escape to the North.
 He used his own house, then located outside the city, in Byberry Township, as a station on the Underground Railroad.
-One of these slaves was Madison Washington, who Purvis harboured during his escape to Canada.
+One of these slaves was Madison Washington, whom Purvis harbored during his escape to Canada.
 Purvis built Byberry Hall on the edge of the Quaker-owned, Byberry Friends Meeting campus.
 Byberry Hall, which still stands today, hosted anti-slavery speakers and was across the street from Purvis's home.
 Among the enslaved Africans he assisted was Thomas J. Dorsey, who became one of three of the top caterers in Philadelphia in the 19th century.
 Purvis was a friend of both Thomas and his son William Henry Dorsey, who was an artist and collector of Black history.
 William compiled hundreds of scrapbooks of Black history during the 19th century and built a collection that he laid out in his home in Philadelphia.

 Purvis supported many progressive causes in addition to abolition.
 With Lucretia Mott, he supported women's rights and suffrage.
 He was a member of the American Equal Rights Association while Mott was president.
 Purvis also attended the founding meeting of the Pennsylvania Woman Suffrage Association.

 He supported temperance and similar social issues.
 He believed in integrated groups working for greater progress for all.
 By the end of the Civil War, which gained the emancipation of slaves and suffrage for black men, Purvis had reached his late 50s and became less active in political affairs.